-Perfume noses say that the reason they reach for aldehydes when creating a new fragrance is their ability to enliven the perfume.
-In other words, when aldehydes are included in the fragrant composition, the rose becomes bubbly and airy, the green notes become fresher and the gourmand notes lose that heaviness and become soft and lighter.
+Perfume noses typically reach for aldehydes to a perfume concoction.
+In other words, these notes tend to make the aroma of rose smell more bubbly and airy, while green notes become fresher, and gourmand notes become soft and lighter.

 Aldehydes can also heighten the projection of a scent, or its sillage.
 Check out our blog post on sillage, diffusion and application more info on how this works in fragrance.

 Excellent examples of aldehydes are Amouage’s Dia Woman, or Histoires de Parfums’s This Is Not A Blue Bottle for men.

 Dia Woman will make you want to reach for that LBD – and a cocktail, of course..
 This is a scent most accurately described as glamorous and classic, but best described as, aldehyde perfection.
 The florals are elevated – peony relinquishes its sweetness and transforms into soft bouquet.